JobVillagran/EasyGoTest/README.md

 <br>

 <body>
-Thanks for checking out the Palindrome App made with JavaScript.
+Thanks for checking out the EaseGo Website made with JavaScript.
 If you have a suggestion<br>
 that would make this better, please fork the repo and create a pull request<br>
 or simply open an issue with the tag "enhancement".<br>
 Don't forget to give the project a star!<br>